Baltimore Car Wreck Attorneys

 When drivers get behind the wheel, they might still be involved in car wrecks through no fault of their own.
-When this occurs, motorists should reach out to a Baltimore car wreck lawyer for assistance.
+When this occurs, motorists should reach out to our Baltimore Auto Accident Lawyers for assistance.
 Another driver’s negligence or misconduct can turn anyone’s life upside down, and it is important to hold reckless or careless drivers accountable, along with potential third parties that add to the damage.

 How Often Do Car Wrecks Occur in Baltimore?

 The city of Baltimore sits within Baltimore County, and car wrecks in the area spread far from the city.
 In 2019, the county experienced 48 fatal car wrecks.
 In the city itself, there were 41 fatal wrecks involving 61 vehicles and 44 deaths.
 Additionally, 23 pedestrians died in these crashes, indicating that city driving presents problems for more than just motorists.
 With a population just under 600,000, pedestrians walk city streets every day, use public transit, and encounter dangerous drivers.